JoeKarlsson/data-structures/README.md

 1. Run `npm install`
 1. Run `npm test` to run all of the algorithms

-This repo is a collection of common data structures, and alogirthims you might encounter in an interview.
+This repo is a collection of common data structures and alogirthims you might encounter in an interview.
 This repo covers the following topics:

 * [Binary Heap](https://github.com/JoeKarlsson/data-structures/tree/master/binary-heap)
 * [Bitwise](https://github.com/JoeKarlsson/data-structures/tree/master/bitwise)